U.S. tells diplomats' families to leave Ukraine, weighs troop options | Politics

 U.S. Secretary of State Antony Blinken has rebuffed calls to immediately impose economic sanctions on Russia, saying on Sunday that doing so would undercut the West's ability to deter potential Russian aggression against Ukraine.
 Blinken was due to meet virtually with members of the European Union's Foreign Affairs Committee on Monday.

 He denied having any contact with Russian intelligence officers and dismissed the idea that he could be in league with the Kremlin as "stupid," given he was placed under Russian sanctions in 2018.
-Although he says he wants Ukraine to be independent from Russia as well as the West, Murayev https://www.reuters.com/world/who-is-yevhen-murayev-named-by-britain-kremlins-pick-lead-ukraine-2022-01-23, 45, has promoted some views that align with the Kremlin's narratives on Ukraine.
+Although he says he wants Ukraine to be independent of Russia as well as the West, Murayev, 45, has promoted some views that align with the Kremlin's narratives on Ukraine.

 The British foreign ministry declined to provide evidence to back its accusations.
 In a message to Reuters, Mykhailo Podolyak, a Ukrainian adviser to the presidential office, said there was doubt among Ukrainians as to whether Murayev was "too ridiculous a figure" to be the Kremlin's pick to lead Ukraine.